Our Services

 Key signs of RBD include:

-If you or a loved one experiences these symptoms, use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly assess whether your symptoms warrant further medical evaluation.
+If you or a loved one experiences these symptoms, it's important to get a proper evaluation—you can start by using Ubie's free AI-powered symptom checker to quickly assess whether your symptoms warrant further medical attention.

 To support healthy REM cycles and reduce unsettling REM intrusion, try these sleep hygiene practices: